-That’s what I’m doing with these emails…sharing the Emotion Guide Collective values of curiosity, collaboration and cozy community.
+That’s what I’m doing with these articles…sharing the Emotion Guide Collective values of curiosity, collaboration and cozy community.
 If you missed the previous two you can read about them here: Curiosity and Collaboration.

 What would be possible if you were part of a cozy community of people who are actively engaged in teaching kids social and emotional skills so they grow up confident and loving who they are?

 What would be different if you had immediate access to people who not only understand what you’re going through, but who also give you support and answer any questions you might have?

 That’s what we’re creating in the Emotion Guide Collective.

 You’re invited to browse what becoming a member looks like in our cozy community.
 You can also add your name to the waitlist to be notified when the doors open.

 Next up we’re going to talk about the two lenses you can view children’s behavior through: the emotional lens and the behavioral lens.
 Knowing how to choose which lens to use is a gamechanger!